thindil/steamsky/bin/doc/MODDING.md

 - Tags `basetype`: Available base types for this faction.
 If you don't add any that tag, all bases types available in the game will be available for that faction.
-    - Attribute `name`: index of the base type from *data/bases.dat* file.
+    - Attribute `index`: index of the base type from *data/bases.dat* file.
+    - Attribute `chance`: chance to that newly created sky base will be this type.
+Value of this attribute is roll on dice with sum of "chance" attributes of all bases types available for this faction.
+For example if there will be 2 base types, one with "chance" = 50 and second with "chance" = 20 then if roll on dice 70 will be equal or lower to 50 it will be first base type, when between 51 and 70 it will be second base type.

 ## Stories